 Japan All Stars 1 Siam Celtic 2 (Saturday 12th March 2022) AFL Bangkok Casuals League (att: c10)

-I was struggling to find some live action, when Jamie Clarke a locally based coach pointed me in the direction of the AFL Bangkok Casuals League, an amateur competition played between 10 expat clubs.
-The league admin on Facebook were most helpful in giving me details so I headed towards Bang Na.
+I was struggling to find some live action when Jamie Clarke, a locally based coach, pointed me in the direction of the AFL Bangkok Casuals League, an amateur competition played between 10 expat clubs.
+The league admin on Facebook was most helpful in giving me details, so I headed towards Bang Na.

-All Saturday games were being played on the three perfectly kept pitches at the Sports Complex of Patana School, which I reached by bus, BTS Skytrain and then a 40 minutes stroll in searing heat.
+All Saturday games were being played on the three perfectly kept pitches at the Sports Complex of Patana School, which I reached by bus, BTS Skytrain and then a 40-minute stroll in searing heat.
 Proof of a negative ATK test was required to gain access.

 It was nice to be recognised and made welcome.
 It was also good to see a decent standard of football.
 The Japanese took the lead before the hoops equalised with a screamer of a free kick in the afternoon heat.

-After the game I continued along the vibrant Lasalle Road where it was sad to see people selling off their possessions to survive.
-Covid really has hammered Thailand’s working class who relied on tourism and its knock-on effects.
+After the game, I continued along the vibrant Lasalle Road, where it was sad to see people selling off their possessions to survive.
+COVID had really hammered Thailand’s working class, who relied on tourism and its knock-on effects.

-I caught a couple of buses home to enjoy and evening in of football, Test cricket and 6 Nations rugby with the Scarborough Athletic v Stafford Rangers commentary on in the background.
+I caught a couple of buses home to enjoy an evening of football, Test cricket and 6 Nations rugby with the Scarborough Athletic v Stafford Rangers commentary on in the background.

 at Phetburi Field